-4.10 HUMAN RESOURCE PLAN / STRATEGY
+HUMAN RESOURCE STRATEGY

-The Harry Gwala District Municipality has adopted the Human Resource Plan / Strategy on 29th May 2017 so as to consolidate the solid gains of the last five years and offer better quality services and performance such as exemplary political and administrative governance, it is crucial to build human resource capital to support the needs of the five-year IDP.
+The Harry Gwala District Municipality adopted the Human Resource Strategy on 29th May 2018 so as to consolidate the solid gains of the last five years and offer better quality services and performance such as exemplary political and administrative governance, it is crucial to build human resource capital to support the needs of the five-year IDP.

-The plan will ensure that the municipality has the right number of people, the right kind of the people, in the right places, at the right time doing things that are economically most useful for the municipality.
-The Human Resource Plan / Strategy also deals with demands such as those posed by the implementation of the Skills Development Act, other labour legislation including programmes and policies related to the HIV/AIDS pandemic.
-The plan will be reviewed together with other municipal policies as we have just begun the new term of Council in August 2016.
-The envisaged date of approval will be on or before 30 June 2018.
-The Harry Gwala District Municipality has managed to make solid gains in terms of its recommendations in the Human Resource Plan / Strategy by employing skilled individuals within the respective departments i.e. Water Services, Infrastructure Services, Budget and Treasury, etc.
+The strategy will ensure that the municipality has the right number of people, the right kind of the people, in the right places, at the right time doing things that are economically most useful for the municipality.
+The Human Resource Strategy also deals with demands such as those posed by the implementation of the Skills Development Act, other labour legislation including programmes and policies related to the HIV/AIDS pandemic.
+The strategy is reviewed together with other municipal policies every financial year.
+The Harry Gwala District Municipality has managed to make solid gains in terms of its recommendations in the Human Resource Strategy by employing skilled individuals within the respective departments i.e. Water Services, Infrastructure Services, Budget and Treasury, etc. The plan to implement the strategy is was approved in May 2019 together with this IDP.